 I am writing to express my concern about the economic risks that transportation disruptions pose to Canada’s grain industry.
 Canada is one of the world’s largest exporters of grain and pulses, and our farmers depend on reliable rail and port infrastructure to reach global markets.
 A recent analysis shows that a one-week shutdown of rail and port operations during peak export season can cost the grain sector nearly $540 million in lost earnings.

-With so much on the line, I encourage the Government of Canada to bring industry, labour, and government together to develop solutions that reduce the risk of future supply chain disruptions.
+With so much on the line and consultations on the federal labour relations framework underway, I encourage the Government of Canada to bring industry, labour, and government together to develop solutions that reduce the risk of future supply chain disruptions.
+This includes taking appropriate measures to ensure good faith bargaining between and resolving disputes before they become disruptions.

 Canada’s grain supply chain is too important to leave vulnerable to repeated shutdowns.